Updated By Teckwrap Craft On June 1, 2024

 To make designing easier for you, the Cricut Design Space can be very helpful.
 You can use the Cricut Design Space to turn your dream design into reality.
 If you are running dry on design ideas, it has design suggestions that you can conveniently use.
 You can read this article about color attachment using Cricut Design Space.

-Step 2: Cut, Weed, and Transfer
+Step 2: Cut, Weed, And Transfer

 The transfer tape is the material you need to transfer your vinyl decal to the curved surface.
 Working with rounded surfaces can be a bit challenging.
 Thus, you can start on one side.
 Slowly, slide off the transfer paper backing as you move across the vinyl design.

-Step 3: Remove the Vinyl Backing Paper
+Step 3: Remove The Vinyl Backing Paper

 Snip the bottom and top portions of your backing paper.
 Then peel off the backing paper.
 You are then ready to transfer the vinyl to your curved surface.

-Step 4: Stabilize the Surface
+Step 4: Stabilize The Surface

 A major challenge that you may experience working with a curved surface is how to make it stable while you are applying vinyl.
 The project can roll away while you are applying vinyl and you wouldn't want that to happen.